ddsky/spoonacular-api-clients/csharp/docs/RecipesApi.md

             // config.AddApiKeyPrefix("x-api-key", "Bearer");

             var apiInstance = new RecipesApi(config);
-            var ingredients = carrots,tomatoes;  // string? | A comma-separated list of ingredients that the recipes should contain. (optional) var number = 10;  // int? | The maximum number of items to return (between 1 and 100).
-Defaults to 10. (optional)  (default to 10) var ranking = 1;  // decimal? | Whether to maximize used ingredients (1) or minimize missing ingredients (2) first. (optional) var ignorePantry = false;  // bool? | Whether to ignore typical pantry items, such as water, salt, flour, etc. (optional)  (default to false)
+            var ingredients = carrots,tomatoes;  // string | A comma-separated list of ingredients that the recipes should contain. var number = 10;  // int? | The maximum number of items to return (between 1 and 100).
+Defaults to 10. (optional)  (default to 10) var ranking = 1;  // int? | Whether to maximize used ingredients (1) or minimize missing ingredients (2) first. (optional) var ignorePantry = false;  // bool? | Whether to ignore typical pantry items, such as water, salt, flour, etc. (optional)  (default to false)

             try